Applications for 2021 graduate positions will be opening on 17 February 2020.

 Our campus recruitment team consists of recent graduates.
 They visit Auckland University, Waikato University, Victoria University, Canterbury University and Otago University in early March each year.
 Massey Albany students are invited to attend the campus visit at Auckland University and Lincoln students are invited to attend the campus visit at Canterbury University.

-Applications for the 2019 Graduate Recruitment Round are now closed.
+Applications for the 2021 Graduate Recruitment Round will open on 17 February 2020.

 Our core function is to formulate monetary policy by achieving and maintaining stability in the general level of prices, so inflation is kept between one and three percent per annum.